AKKI0511/ChatPDF/README.md

 ### Backend
 - **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - **LangChain**: A library for developing applications powered by language models.
-- **LangGraph**: A tool for managing and deploying large language models.
+- **LangGraph**: A library for building stateful, multi-actor applications with LLMs, used to create agent and multi-agent workflows.

 ### Frontend
 - **React**: A JavaScript library for building user interfaces.